Ralph Hotere: Early history

 Hotere was born in Mitimiti, close to the Hokianga Harbour in the Northland Region, one of 15 children.
 When Hotere was 9, his older brother Jack enlisted in the army.
 Jack was killed in action in Italy in 1943.

 Hotere received his secondary education at Hato Petera College, Auckland, where he studied from 1946 to 1949.
-After early art training at the Auckland Teachers' Training College under the tutelage of J. D. Charlton Edgar, he moved to Dunedin in 1952, where he studied at Dunedin School of Art, part of King Edward Technical College.
+After early art training at the Auckland Teachers' Training College under the tutelage of J. D. Charlton Edgar, he moved to Dunedin in 1952, where he studied at Dunedin School of Art, part of King Edward Technical College and trained as a teacher at the Dunedin Training College.
 During the later 1950s, he worked as a schools art advisor for the Education Department in the Bay of Islands.

 In 1961 Hotere gained a New Zealand Art Societies Fellowship and travelled to England where he studied at the Central School of Art and Design in London.
 During 1962–1964 he studied in France and travelled around Europe, during which time he witnessed the development of the Pop Art and Op Art movements.
 His travels took him, among other places, to the war cemetery in Italy where his brother was buried.
 This event, and the politics of Europe during the 1960s, had a profound effect on Hotere's work, notably in the Sangro series of paintings.